Data

 • Moatsos describes the methodology as follows: “In this approach, poverty lines are calculated for every year and country separately, rather than using a single global line.
 The second step is to gather the necessary data to operationalize this approach alongside imputation methods in cases where not all the necessary data are available.
 The third step is to devise a method for aggregating countries’ poverty estimates on a global scale to account for countries that lack some of the relevant data.”

-Cost of Basic Needs - Share of population in poverty
+Share of population living in extreme poverty

 Share of the population unable to meet basic needs (including minimal nutrition and adequately heated shelter) according to prices of locally-available goods and services at the time.